 - Memory Care units are secure to prevent wandering.
 Wandering is a common behavioral problem for people with dementia.
 Locked and secure units are necessary to ensure the safety of residents.

 - Care is more individualized.
 A typical memory care unit has a wide range of people with differing levels of cognitive impairment.
 That being the case, residents require more individualized care and attention.
 Residents of memory care are often confused, disoriented, and frightened.
 There needs to be adequate staffing to reassure and help manage residents.

 - Most residents have significant personal care needs.
 Some memory care residents will have very few personal care needs, and others will need significant assistance every day.
 This includes help with bathing, dressing, and toileting.

-- Nursing Home care is usually the last resort for most seniors.
-It is the highest level of care available outside of a hospital setting.
+Nursing Home care is usually the last resort for most seniors.
+Nursing home care is the highest level of care available outside of a hospital setting.
 Due to the high cost of nursing home care, few families can afford to pay for very long.
 Most people have to resort to qualify for Medicaid, which pays for the cost of care.